Simulation, Analysis & Modelling (SAM)

 • Launched Underworld2 into the cloud thanks to a collaborative project between AuScope’s AVRE and SAM — Underworld teams (2018).

-• Built an Australia's lithospheric density field model based on the AUSREM seismic model using esys-Escript.
+• Built Australia’s first lithospheric density field model using the AUSREM seismic dataset.

 PROGRAM LEADER